CK Travels

 4. Peggy Porschen Cupcake Cafe

 Pretty in pink!
-If you are on Instagram or pretty much any social media channel, you’ll likely have a sense of deja vu as you first approach Peggy Porschen cupcake bakery and cafe via the beautiful Belgravia streets.
+Easily one of London’s most Instagrammable places, you’ll likely have a sense of deja vu as you first approach Peggy Porschen cupcake bakery and cafe via the beautiful Belgravia streets.

 Due to its bright pink and faux floral exterior, Peggy Porschen in Victoria is one of the most photographed cafes / bakeries in London.